earlution/vwmp/KB/Architecture/Standards_and_ADRs/E01-vwmp-spin-off-readiness-analysis.md

 From the architecture documents, VWMP was designed with these principles for open-source spin-off:

 1. **Framework-Agnostic Core:** Core engine independent of project-specific integrations
-2. **Clear Plugin Boundaries:** Project-specific code isolated in adapter plugins
+2. **Clear Plugin Boundaries:** Confidentia-specific code isolated in adapter plugins
 3. **Configuration-Driven:** No hardcoded paths or assumptions
 4. **Open-Source Ready:** Architecture designed for standalone deployment